 Market Volatility Impact

 The absence of a clear exercise mechanism complicates the assessment of intrinsic and time value, as fluctuating market sentiment and unpredictable investor behavior introduce significant uncertainty.
-This uncertainty challenges pricing models, leading to inconsistent market valuations and potential mispricing.
+This uncertainty strains pricing models, leading to inconsistent market valuations and potential mispricing.

 • Frustration from unreliable valuation benchmarks